14. Text Data

 ## ['Spam', 'spam', 'SPAM', 'spAm']

-More often than not, a variable number of instances of the same subexpression needs to be captured or its presence should be made optional.
-This can be achieved by means of the following quantifiers:
+More often than not, a variable number of instances of the same subexpression needs to be captured.
+Sometimes we want to make its presence optional.
+These can be achieved by means of the following quantifiers:

 “